 The Department of Psychiatry, University of Toronto has 3 Royal College of Physicians and Surgeons accredited subspecialty programs (Child and Adolescent, Forensic and Geriatric Psychiatry).
 Consistent with the Royal College requirements, the Geriatric and Child and Adolescent programs are two years.
 The intention is for residents to enter these programs as PGY5’s and complete it with a PGY6 year.
 However, there may be occasions when a resident enters the program as a PGY6 and completes the program with a PGY7 year.
 The Forensic program is a one year program with entry for the PGY6 year.
 Residents are asked to apply in the year prior to their anticipated entry into these programs.

-The Department of Psychiatry is calling for Applications to these Subspecialties for entry commencing July 2018.
-Applications for all 3 Subspecialty Programs are due Monday, September 11, 2017.
+The Department of Psychiatry is calling for Applications to these Subspecialties for entry commencing July 2019.
+The deadline for applications for all 3 Subspecialty Programs is Monday, September 10, 2018.

 All current PGY 4 or 5 residents are eligible to apply to the Geriatric or Child and Adolescent Psychiatry Subspecialty Programs.
 All current PGY 5 residents are eligible to apply to the Forensic Psychiatry Subspecialty Program.